 Understanding the Task

 - Why should they be interested in taking the course?
-What problems do they have, and how do they manage them now?

 Three Levels of eLearning Courses

 There are three types of e-courses, depending on the goal and the number of interactive elements.
 The higher the level, the more expensive the course will be.

 Level 1: Basic — Works for informational courses